jakub-m/no-docker/post.markdown

 # namespace magic

 [Linux namespaces][ref_linux_namespaces] create a separate "view" on Linux resources, such that one process can see the resources differently that other resources.
 The resources can be PIDs, file system mount points, network stack, and other.
+You can see all the current namespaces with `lsns`.
 Let's see how isolating and nesting PIDs looks in practice with PID [namespace][ref_pid_namespace].

 [ref_namespaces]:https://en.wikipedia.org/wiki/Linux_namespaces
 [ref_linux_namespaces]:https://man7.org/linux/man-pages/man7/namespaces.7.html